 Article IX.
 Finances

-1. The Executive Committee of CSCA allocates funds to each interest group each year.
+1. The Executive Committee of CSCA allocates $100 to each interest group each year.
 These funds shall be used in support of the interest group/caucus/section awards.

-2. In the event that these allocated funds are less than $100.00, the funds received shall be divided equally amongst the Women’s Caucus awards.
+2. The funds shall be divided equally amongst the Women’s Caucus awards given in that year.

-3. In the event that these allocated funds exceed $100.00, any remaining money following the funding of the Women’s Caucus awards can be spent in support of the Women’s Caucus at the discretion of the Chair.
+3. In the event that these allocated funds exceed $100, any remaining money following the funding of the Women’s Caucus awards can be spent in support of the Women’s Caucus at the discretion of the Chair.